Muhoozi Kainerugaba: Presidential ambitions

 Prior to de-activating his account, Muhoozi had put in place plans to celebrate his upcoming 48th birthday with Uganda's Attorney General Kiryowa Kiwanuka as the Chairperson of his 48th birthday organising committee.
 The list of nearly 28 members of the organizing committee consisted of other high-profile members of Ugandan society including prominent army officers, government officials, media personalities and members of parliament.

 The unusual approach Muhoozi had taken to using his Twitter account to comment publicly on somewhat sensitive issues across Uganda and the region placed him and the UPDF under heavy spotlight as he is the commander of the land forces of the country's military.
 This came at a time when the UPDF was fighting against prolonged civil conflict in the Karamoja region involving notorious cattle rustlers where Muhoozi threatened to abandon diplomatic channels to ending the conflict and promised to bring "hell" to those involved in what he called 'robbery and violence' in Karamoja.
 At the same time, the UPDF along with DRC forces are fighting against the ADF militant group in eastern DRC in Operation Shujaa that commenced in November 2021.

 On 16 April 2022, five days after deactivating his Twitter account, Muhoozi re-activated it, writing, "Never fear my followers and supporters.
 I'm back.
 I had some decisions to make."
 It was not immediately clear what those decisions were.

 On 21 September 2024, Muhoozi announced that he was supporting his father running for a seventh term as president.

+A 2026 study found that Kainerugaba is "deeply unpopular with the public.
+Notably, he is even unpopular—in comparative and absolute terms—in the family’s home western region.
+This is striking given the importance of regionalism and ethnicity in Uganda, and in patrimonial systems more broadly."